jmhuie/Salamander_Climbing_Kine/README.md

 		and ipsilateral forelimb strides.
 	- /ClimbKineData.csv
 		- A .csv file containing the calculated limb lengths and raw spatiotemporal gait parameters calculated in R. Variables include speed (cm/s), stride lengths (cm), limb lengths (cm), duty factor, stride duration (s), and stride frequencies (stride/s).
-Saved from **ClimbKine_Mainscript_Pub.R**.
+Saved from <code>ClimbKine_Mainscript_Pub.R</code>.
 	- /ClimbKineFootSize.csv
 		- A .csv file containing the manus and pes size (cm^2) of each specimen.
 	- /Code.Rproj
 		- A R project file.
 Should be used to launch R studio.
 	- /fore3Dpts_all.rds
 		- A R .rds file containing the 3D coordinates for all forelimb strides after interpolating to 101 frames.
-Saved from **ClimbKine_Mainscript_Pub.R** to save time re-running code.
+Saved from <code>ClimbKine_Mainscript_Pub.R</code> to save time re-running code.
 	- /foreAngles_all.rds
 		- A R .rds file containing the angular and linear kinematic variables calculated for all forelimb strides.
-Saved from **ClimbKine_Mainscript_Pub.R** to save time re-running code.
+Saved from <code>ClimbKine_Mainscript_Pub.R</code> to save time re-running code.
 	- /hind3Dpts_all.rds
 		- A R .rds file containing the 3D coordinates for all hindlimb strides after interpolating to 101 frames.
-Saved from **ClimbKine_Mainscript_Pub.R** to save time re-running code.
+Saved from <code>ClimbKine_Mainscript_Pub.R</code> to save time re-running code.
 	- /hindAngles_all.rds
 		- A R .rds file containing the angular and linear kinematic variables calculated for all hindlimb strides.
-Saved from **ClimbKine_Mainscript_Pub.R** to save time re-running code.
+Saved from <code>ClimbKine_Mainscript_Pub.R</code> to save time re-running code.